aaronistheman/Tic-Tac-Toe-with-GUI/README.md

 How to Run
 ----------

-Download the project, unzip the folder, open it with Microsoft Visual C++ 2010 Express, and run it (i.e. click "start debugging").
+Download the project, unzip the folder, open Tic_Tac_Toe_v4.0.sln with Microsoft Visual C++ 2010 Express, and run it (i.e. click "start debugging").
 The SFML files have been locally included.

 Releases
 --------

-Check the Releases tab of this repository on GitHub.
+Check the releases tab of this repository on GitHub.

 Author
 ------